Valerian for Insomnia, Anxiety, Pain, Drug Withdrawal, and ADHD

 For many, a busy mind makes sleep elusive.
-Once the lights go out, fears of the future, regrets of the past, and everything else in between keep the wheels spinning.
+Once the lights go out, fears about the future, regrets from the past, and everything else in between keep the wheels spinning.

 Experts say that good sleep habits are the first step toward an easy transition to dreamland.
-But if you are already practicing the basics (no caffeine and alcohol too close to bedtime; no napping during the day; keeping the lights low at night; and winding down before bed), and you still can’t fall asleep, valerian may help.
+But if you are already practicing the basics (not consuming caffeine or alcohol too close to bedtime, not napping during the day, and winding down before bed), and you still can’t fall asleep, valerian may help.

 Valerian is one of the best-known herbs for insomnia.
 It was used to help the ancient Greeks fall asleep, and it remains a popular sleep aid throughout Europe and North America.

-The name valerian comes from the Latin “valere” which means “in good health,” but the herb also has close ties to a Roman emperor of the same name.
-Emperor Publius Licinius Valerianus (253–260 A.D.) was apparently so fond of this sedative root, that he heavily promoted it throughout the empire.
+The name valerian comes from the Latin “valere,” which means “in good health,” but the herb also has close ties to a Roman emperor of the same name.
+Publius Licinius Valerianus, who ruled from the year 253 to 260, was apparently so fond of this sedative root that he heavily promoted it throughout the empire.

 Some studies show that valerian helps people fall asleep faster and get better quality sleep.
-Commission E, Germany’s regulatory agency for evaluating medicinal plants, approves valerian for restlessness and sleep disorders characterized by nervous conditions.
+Commission E, Germany’s regulatory agency for evaluating medicinal plants, approves the herb for treating restlessness and sleep disorders characterized by nervous conditions.
 While the most extensive research on valerian validates its effectiveness for sleep, the herb has several other uses worth considering.

-Valerian was an official drug in the U.S. Pharmacopeia until 1936, but was phased out as modern medicine began to favor synthetic sedatives.
-Valerian relaxes not only the mind, but the body as well.
+Valerian was an official drug in the U.S. Pharmacopeia until 1936 but was phased out as modern medicine began to favor synthetic sedatives.
+Valerian relaxes not only the mind but also the body.
 The herb is an anti-spasmodic that is particularly useful in addressing nervous headaches and stomach pain.

-Valerian is not as strong a sedative as opioid drugs, but it is non-addictive (they’re not related).
-Valerian has been used to help overcome opioid dependence.
+Valerian is not related to opium, but does have similar sedating properties.
+It is not addictive and has actually been used to help overcome opioid dependence.

 Valerian is a well-tolerated herb with a long track record of safe use.
 However, according to the National Institutes of Health, children younger than 3 should avoid it because the possible risks have not been evaluated for this age.

-There is evidence that valerian may be been used to treat children with hyperactivity and attention deficit disorder (ADD).
-Given that valerian is such a calming herb, the hyperactivity part makes sense, but since conventional treatment calls for stimulants (Ritalin) to treat ADD, using a sedative sounds counterintuitive.
+There is evidence that valerian may be been used to treat children with attention deficit hyperactivity disorder (ADHD).
+It may seem like a contradiction, given that valerian is such a calming herb and conventional treatment calls for stimulants like Ritalin to treat ADHD.

-However, in a German study where 120 kids with ADD were given valerian extract over the course of two weeks, 75 percent showed significant improvement in learning, behavior, mental function, and clarity.
+However, in a German study in which 120 kids with ADHD were given valerian extract over the course of two weeks, 75 percent showed significant improvement in learning, behavior, mental function, and clarity.

-Another study from 2014 found that kids who were given an extract of valerian root and lemon balm showed improvements in hyperactivity, concentration, and impulsiveness.
+Another study from 2014 found that kids who were given an extract of valerian root and lemon balm showed improvements in concentration and in negative behaviors like hyperactivity and impulsiveness.

 Some humans also experience an opposite effect with valerian.
-Where most people find a few hundred milligrams of valerian calming, these individuals experience a caffeinated, jittery feeling from the herb.
+Though most people find a few hundred milligrams of valerian calming, some individuals experience a caffeinated, jittery feeling from the herb.
 It can also cause stomach pain, nausea, and headaches—the same symptoms that other people use the herb to treat.

-“This is a clear example of the necessity of prescribing herbs energetically rather than purely symptomatically,” Tierra writes.
+“This is a clear example of the necessity of prescribing herbs energetically rather than purely symptomatically,” Tierra wrote.
 “Valerian is best for individuals with a cold, nervous condition.”

 How to Use

-At standard doses (200mg to 900mg, one to two hours before bed) valerian’s sleep effects typically don’t carry over into the next day.
+At standard doses (200 to 900 milligrams taken one to two hours before bed), valerian’s sleep effects typically don’t carry over into the next day.
 But higher doses can make for morning grogginess.
 To avoid this, aim for the lowest possible dose necessary to fall asleep.

-Consult a qualified herbalist for best results, especially when using valerian for drug withdrawal.
+Consult a qualified herbalist before taking valerian, especially when using the herb for drug withdrawal.
 When combined with narcotics and other sedatives, valerian can amplify the sedative effect.